mattheww/gomill/gomill_docs/sgf.rst

 the end of the game.
 It identifies the start of |sgf| content by looking for ``(;`` (with possible whitespace between the two characters).

-The parser accepts at most 8 letters in *PropIdents* (there is no formal limit in the specification, but no standard property has more than 2).
+The parser accepts at most 64 letters in *PropIdents* (there is no formal limit in the specification, but no standard property has more than 2; strings as long as 9 letters have been found in the wild).

 The parser doesn't perform any checks on property values.
 In particular, it allows multiple values to be present for any property.